 As you can already see, understanding intent can be the deciding factor on your rank and the type of traffic that you’re getting to your website.
 The better you target intent, the better the traffic, the better the traffic, the better your Google ranking and so on and so forth.

 Matching user intent also contributes to a strong user experience (UX).
 Something that continues to gain importance in the world of search engine optimization.
 When we talk about user intent as it relates to UX, we’re referring to a step past the click.
 This is the confirmation that your visitors have made the right selection and see the content they were expecting from their query.

 We know now that UX will be an even more important ranking factor as we move into 2021.
 When Google announced its Page Experience Update we learnt that it will combine existing ranking factors with a greater focus on their ‘Core Web Vitals’.

 Knowing that the update is coming gives us time to get ahead of it.
 A good UX that matches user intent takes time to build.

 Tips for Understanding User Intent in Content Marketing

 Here are some surefire ways to improve your user intent understanding so you can craft your website content accordingly—and increase click-throughs while at it.

 - Analyze the questions your sales and customer service teams receive

-- Put yourself in your ideal users’ shoes and use the kind of words they would use to find your site or content
+- Put yourself in your ideal users’ shoes and use the kind of words they would enter on Google to find your site or content

-If you want to master your SEO for 2020, web content, improve your ranking and build a better strategy, understanding user intent is the first step.
+If you want to master your SEO for 2020 and beyond as well as web content and your ranking on Google, understanding user intent is the first step.
 It is also an important step to attracting, retaining, and converting ideal readers, customers, and partners.
 Improve your organic traffic with a better content marketing strategy.

 By segmenting your niche keywords into the three main user intent categories discussed here, you can determine how to transform the user intent into answers that satisfy that intent.
 Next step: shaking up keywords using a long-tail strategy.